 - They provide guidance on the indicative contents of a course aligned to the level

 Coloured belts are often used as descriptors for the different levels in some continuous improvement qualification systems, such as in Six Sigma and Lean Six Sigma.

-While there is no universal standard definition for each of the belts, the following can be used as a guide for comparison with LCS levels:
+There is no universal standard definition for each type of belt and the LCS does not offer a direct LCS Level-Belt comparison.
+However, existing practice suggests the following can be used as a guide for how they relate to each other: